DanielJDufour/run-js/README.md

 If you try to run a JavaScript package and it isn't installed, run-js will automatically provide you a prompt to install it.
 You don't have to learn NPM's [package.json format](https://docs.npmjs.com/files/package.json/).

+### do I need to install NodeJS?
+Yes, you currently must install NodeJS on your system before using run-js.
+The NPM CLI is also required, but usually comes with the NodeJS installation.
+If you are using MacOS, you can install it with `brew install node`.
+We will try to add friendly prompts to install NodeJS in the future.
+(It's a little complicated because of all the different platforms to support.)

 # limitations
 ## only json-serializable input
 run-js currently only supports running functions that accept JSON-serializable input.
 In other words, you can only call a function that accepts numbers, string, arrays, and simple objects.
 You can't pass functions or sets as a parameter.
-(We may try to fix this in the future, but only if it can be done securely).
+(We may try to fix this in the future, but only if it can be done securely.)

 ## stateless
 For security reasons, run-js doesn't keep a JavaScript process running in the background.
 Therefore,